-An outstanding characteristic of the way sociopedagogic thought had developed here in the 1970's is the fact that, under the guidance of fundamental pedagogics, the scientific method of
+An outstanding characteristic of the way sociopedagogic thought has developed here in the 1970's is the fact that, under the guidance of fundamental pedagogics, the scientific method of essence thinking caught on and, in this way, meaningful sociopedagogic essentials are disclosed.
+These essentials are elevated to sociopedagogical categories and used as illuminating means of thinking about the reality of educating from a

-^{ 1.} Social and individualistic pedagogics
+$^{^{}st}$ 1.
+Social and individualistic pedagogics